clear-code/xmlua/docs/tutorial/index.md

 local thread = require("cqueues.thread")
 -- ...

--- You can call xmlua.cleanup() in main thread to free all resources -- used by xmlua.
-You must ensure that all threads are finished and -- all xmlua related objects aren't used anymore. xmlua.cleanup()
+-- You can call xmlua.cleanup in main thread to free all resources -- used by XMLua.
+You must ensure that all threads are finished and -- all XMLua related objects aren't used anymore. xmlua.cleanup()

 os.exit()